learningdebunked/SystemDesignFundamentals/README.md

 **Latency**

-   ** If you've users around the world , you might want to have servers at various locations world wide so that each user can be served from a data center
+    ** If you've users around the world , you might want to have servers at various locations world wide so that each user can be served from a data
-      that is geographicall close to them.
+       center that is geographically close to them.
 This avoid the users having to wait for N/W packets to travel halfway around the world

+**Challenges with Distributed systems**

+   ** Anything that can go wrong will go wrong
+   ** Some parts of the sytem that are broken in some unpredictable way is partial failure.
+Difficulty is that these are non-deterministic
+   ** Super computer - Just like a single node computer it deals with partial failure by letting it escalate into total failure
+   ** Fault handling must be part of software design and we need to know the behavior to expect from software in case of a fault